 What is new tank syndrome?

-The new tank syndrome is the syndrome of fish and shrimp poisoning, which is because the undeveloped nitrate bacteria groups can not meet the needs of the nitrogen cycle, and then lead to the growth of toxic substances, including ammonia and nitrite.
+The new tank syndrome is the syndrome of fish and shrimp poisoning, which is because the undeveloped nitrate bacteria groups can not meet the needs of the nitrogen cycle, and then leads to the growth of toxic substances, including ammonia and nitrite.
 It means the rise of the ammonia and nitrite levels in the water.
-And it not only happens in the start periods of new tanks, but other situations may arise the new tank syndrome, including periods after disease treatments and after changing and cleaning filters.
+It not only happens in the start periods of new tanks, but other situations may arise in the new tank syndrome, including periods after disease treatments and after changing and cleaning filters.
 The former is not beneficial to bacteria, and the latter would remove useful bacteria.
 In summary, the new tank syndrome will happen when the ammonia and nitrite levels reach high.

-If the new tank syndrome occurs, the water in aquariums will be with high levels of ammonia and nitrite.
+If the new tank syndrome occurs, the water in aquariums will have high levels of ammonia and nitrite.
 But they are clear and colorless, so they need a test kit to detect.
 Besides, the water of aquariums will become cloudy and smelly.
 Moreover, your fish and shrimp in tanks will show signs, including loss of appetite, lethargy, loss of color, loss of eggs (in shrimp), hanging at the surface, and rolling over in mid-water.
-If poisoned severe, there will be bloody veins in the fins and reddened gills.
+If poisoned severely, there will be bloody veins in the fins and reddened gills.
 If you notice the above signs, it is better to test your aquarium water as soon as possible.

 How long does new tank syndrome last?

 The new tank syndrome lasts until the proper nitrogen cycle is established by the useful bacteria.
-It may take about 2-12 weeks or even longer if there are too many fish.
+It may take about 2–12 weeks, or even longer if there are too many fish.
 In a word, the size of aquariums and the number of bacteria available in fish tanks determines how long it lasts.

-• Oxygen level: If there is low oxygen availability, it would last longer.
+- Oxygen level: If there is low oxygen availability, it would last longer.

-• Temperature: If the temp is lower than 70℉, it would take longer to cycle.
+- Temperature: If the temp is lower than 70℉, it would take longer to cycle.

-• Cleaning of filter media: The incorrect cleaning would delay the process.
+- Cleaning of filter media: The incorrect cleaning would delay the process.

 How to speed up new tank syndrome?